 The Cyclades is the most popular and characteristic island group in Greece.
-Santorini, Mykonos, Paros, Naxos and the other Cyclades islands are among the most photographed places in Greece.
-Located in the centre of the Aegean Sea, the islands of Cyclades are frequently connected by ferry with all three ports of Athens: Piraeus, Rafina and Lavrion.
+Santorini, Mykonos, Paros, Naxos, and the other Cyclades islands are among the most photographed places in Greece.
+Located in the center of the Aegean Sea, the islands of Cyclades are frequently connected by ferry with all three ports of Athens: Piraeus, Rafina, and Lavrion.
 The routes and speed of these ferries vary depending on the ferry company.
 Here are the most important ferry companies that operate Cyclades ferry routes.

 Blue Star Ferries

 Blue Star Ferries is the largest ferry company in Greece and covers the most popular Cyclades ferry routes.
 Its ferries are large and comfortable, running with normal speed (not highspeed).
 This means, for example, that they cover the distance from Piraeus to Santorini in 9 hours and from Piraeus to Mykonos in 6 hours.

 The ferries of Blue Star depart cover mostly islands in the central and eastern side of Cyclades, including Santorini, Mykonos, Syros, Paros, Naxos, and others.
 There are daily ferries all year round operated by Blue Star for the most popular islands in Cyclades Greece, departing from the port of Piraeus.
 Three times per week, there are also ferries to smaller islands, such as Koufonisia, Donoussa, and Amorgos.